thieu1995/mealpy/README.md

 best_pos1, best_fit1, list_loss1 = md1.train()
 print(md1.solution[1])

-## 2. When you have same lower bound and upper bound for each parameters, then you can use:
+## 2. When you have same lower bound and upper bound for each variables, then you can use:
 ##      + int or float: then you need to specify your problem size (number of dimensions)
 problemSize = 10
 lb2 = -5